Melting ice: What's the big deal? | DW | 22.03.2021

 To put this meltdown in context, the rate of ice sheet retreat has increased nearly 60% since the 1990s.
 That's a 28 trillion ton net loss of ice between 1994 and 2017.
 Antarctica's epic ice sheet, the world's largest, and the world's mountain glaciers have suffered half of this loss.

-This sudden sea level rise in 'The Day After Tomorrow" won't happen any time soon, but if global warming isn't mitigated, flooding will pose a greater threat by 2100
+The sudden floods in 'The Day After Tomorrow" won't happen any time soon, but the threat could be greater by 2100

 Again, it's the domino effect that's worrying.
 With temperatures rising twice as fast in the Arctic — the world's air conditioner — than anywhere else on the planet, the heat is not just melting ice.
 It's also weakening atmospheric air currents known as the jet stream.
 In other words, more bad news for the weather.